nextpyp/pyp/docs/reference/cli/single_particle.rst

 10 Movie frame refinement
 ========================

-The step refines shifts for movie frames of each particle using the most recent 3D reconstruction as reference.
-We first need to rename ``frealign/maps`` to ``frealign/frame_fine``:
+This step refines shifts for movie frames of each particle using the most recent 3D reconstruction as reference.
+We first need to rename ``frealign/maps`` to ``frealign/maps_fine``:

 .. code-block:: bash